 I don’t think you need to gain an enormous YouTube, Twitter, or Facebook following to start a blog.
 In no way am I telling you to do that (unless you want to, YouTube has advantages over blogging).

-That said, do I think somebody like Johnny Harris (who has 2M+ YouTube subs and a wikipedia page, and was a Senior Producer for Vox) would get a boost in the SERP if he wrote a blog post?
-Yes, I absolutely do, and it’s solely because he has a gigantic following.
+That said, do I think an author like Johnny Harris (2M+ YouTube subs, a Wikipedia page, and was a Senior Producer for Vox) would get a boost in the SERP?
+Yes, I absolutely do, and it’s solely because he has a massive following.

-Part of his advantage is simply that he could link to articles from his massive YouTube channel and drive traffic (which will wake Google up to the content).
-That said, I do think there’s another part where Google will give a boost to him because he has so many followers, a wikipedia page, people talking about him online, credentials, etc.
+Part of his advantage is that he can drive traffic to a blog post from his giant YouTube channel (This will force Google to notice the content).
+That said, I think Google will also boost him because of his follower count, Wikipedia page, positive comments around name, credentials, etc.

 Will Bad Author’s Be Penalized in The SERP?

 I surmise that there is no author penalty.
 Only boosts if you have credentials on a YMYL topic or an enormous following.
 I believe the post’s author is unlikely to be a factor if both authors are relatively unknown in a non-YMYL space.

 The question of if “bad” authors could be penalized was posed to John Mueller during office hours.
 Mueller clearly states that sites don’t get punished site-wide for having a “bad” author.
 Or for authors with no reputation who have written on questionable websites in the past.

 Authorship is probably a ranking factor.
 But, unless you’re doing YMYL content or are a major celebrity, it’s unlikely to move the needle very much for you in either direction.

 Just make sure you can easily identify your author’s name, picture, and credentials on your blog post.
 Also remember to link to their socials and about page.